-2.2.6 California Department of Water Resources - Division of Safety of Dams responsibility to DSOD.
+2.1.6 California Department of Water Resources - Division of Safety of Dams

+The mission of DSOD is to protect people against the loss of life and property due to dam failure.
+The California Water Code entrusts this regulatory power to DWR, which delegates the responsibility to DSOD.
 Section 6110 of the Water Code directs the Department to immediately employ any remedial means necessary to protect life and property if either: (a) the condition of the dam is so dangerous to the safety of life or property as to not permit time for the issuance and enforcement of an order relative to maintenance or operation, or (b) passing or imminent floods threaten the safety of any dam or reservoir.
 Section 6111 of the Water Code states that in applying the remedial means "the department may, in emergency, do any of the following: (a) lower the reservoir; (b) completely empty the reservoir; (c) take such other steps as may be essential to safeguard life and property."
 In the event of an emergency at the dam, DSOD actions could include, but are not limited to: